treehouses/remote/README.md

 ## Setting Up The Android Device

+The basic requirements of setting an android environment up is firstly, download [Android Studio](https://open-learning-exchange.github.io/#!./pages/robots/rbts-takehome-android-studio-setup.md) and later go through the basic requirements of [Android Device](https://open-learning-exchange.github.io/#!./pages/robots/rbts-takehome-device-setup.md)

+After you set up the above steps.
+Please go through the following inorder to run the `remote` application in your mobile device

 In the android device, once you come across `Treehouses` icon, please click that to open the application

 1. After the application is opened, you will get to the dashboard where pirateship, docker and cmd buttons will be displayed.